Ridiculed crystal work wins Nobel for Israeli

 A PRIZE FOR THOUSANDS

-On Wednesday, Shechtman said he was "excited" but at pains to praise fellow scientists, many of whom once doubted him.
+On Wednesday, Shachtman said he was "excited" but at pains to praise fellow scientists, many of whom once doubted him.

 Nancy Jackson, the president of the American Chemical Society (ACS), called it "a great work of discovery."